-This recipe gives them an Asian flair, but you could season them any way you'd like: The flavoring keys are the oil you use and the post-fry seasoning.
+This recipe gives the skin an Asian flair, but you could season it any way you'd like.
+The keys to tasty flavoring are the oil you use and the post-fry seasoning.

-- With a very sharp knife, slice the salmon skin (start with the scale-side up, but be sure the fish has been scaled!) into 1/4-inch-thick strips from top to bottom, i.e., from belly to back, not head to tail.
+With a very sharp knife, slice the salmon skin into 1/4-inch-thick strips from top to bottom, i.e., from belly to back, not head to tail.
 This will result in long strips since they will shrink upon cooking.

-- Pat the salmon skin strips dry with a paper towel.
-It is important that the salmon not be wet.
+Pat the salmon skin strips dry with a paper towel.
+It is important that the salmon be completely dry.

-- Add enough vegetable oil in a frying pan or wok to come 3/4 inch up the sides.
-Add the flavored oil and turn the heat to medium-high.
+Add enough vegetable oil in a frying pan or wok to come up about 3/4 inch up the sides.
+Add the sesame or flavored oil and turn the heat to medium-high.

 Once the oil is hot, add the salmon skin to the oil and fry over medium-low heat.
 Stir them frequently so they don't stick.
 (A chopstick is a good tool that can delicately stir them around.)
 Take your time.
 It can take a full 10 to 15 minutes for them to crisp up.
 They will look rubbery at first but be patient.

-- When crispy, drain on paper towels and serve with the soy sauce.
-If you are not going Asian for this dish, skip the soy sauce.
+When crispy, drain on paper towels and serve with the soy sauce.
+If you aren't using sesame oil or Asian flavors, you can skip the soy sauce.
 Experiment with other dipping sauces or try using them as crackers for tartar.

-Note: If you want to take this dish in another direction, use olive oil and some smoked paprika for a Spanish flavor, or olive oil and lemon for Greek or Italian, or butter and thyme for French, or bacon fat and cayenne powder for a Cajun feel.
+If you want to take this dish in another direction, use olive oil and some smoked paprika for a Spanish flavor, olive oil and lemon for Greek or Italian, butter and thyme for French, or bacon fat and cayenne powder for a Cajun feel.
 The possibilities are limitless.